 The plateau descends evenly to 30 meters, continuing after a ledge at 40 meters.

 Whip corals rise up and form almost small forests in some places.
 Often a swarm of barracudas circles here.

 Especially at the tip of the plateau you have to expect strong currents.
 If the diver nevertheless manages to reach the edge, he can meet the sea creatures that have made this dive site so famous, especially in the morning hours.

 Depending on the direction of the current, it is possible to dive on the east side of the reef.
-This side is much too bad for just ascending, because there is also a lot to discover on this part of the reef.
+It would be a pity to just do the ascend of your dive here, because there is also a lot to discover on this section of the reef.